Student, graduate and employer satisfaction

 For additional details on the Ontario Student Loan default rates, visit the OSAP website.

-For provincial information on the employment experiences of college graduates, visit the Ontario Ministry of Training, Colleges and Universities website.
+For provincial information on the employment experiences of college graduates, visit the Ministry of Advanced Education and Skills Development website.